ucsb-cs156/ucsb-cs156.github.io/topics/eslint.md

 # {{page.title}}

-# NOTE: `eslint` currently disabled.

-Eslint is currently disabled in the W22 example repo `demo-spring-react-example-v2`.
-* [This issue explains why](https://github.com/ucsb-cs156-w22/demo-spring-react-example-v2/issues/76), and proposes that someone fix the problem.

 # About `eslint`

 The utility `eslint` is used in many of our projects to do *linting* of our JavaScript/ECMAScript code.

 When working on the frontend code, there is a GitHub actions script that will run a program called `eslint` against your JavaScript/ECMAScript code (the `es` in `eslint` stands for
 ECMAScript.)

 This is what it looks like when it fails:

 <img alt="ESlint fails" src="https://user-images.githubusercontent.com/1119017/153115905-5a6b0360-95fb-429b-8e28-6f31229621aa.png" width="800" />